-A number of new or revised standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2020 and early application is permitted; however the Foundation has not early adopted the new or revised standards, amendments to standards and interpretations in preparing these consolidate financial statements.
+A number of new or revised standards, amendments to standards and interpretations are effective for annual reporting period beginning after 1 July 2021 and early adoption is permitted.
+The Foundation has not early adopted the new or revised standards, amendments to standards or interpretations.